 2.0 LITERATURE REVIEW

 This section gives the overview of related works from different scholars pertaining Antenatal and Child Health Care.

-2.1 Digitization of Antenatal Health Card and Integration with OpenMRS Platform: System Analysis and Design.
+The advancement of information and communication technology …………

-According to(Kimei & Kalegele, 2017) Antenatal care is one of the maternal health services important for preventing maternal deaths as it provides a platform for delivering several maternal and newborn babies’ interventions.
+The Antenatal care is one of the maternal health services important for preventing maternal deaths as it provides a platform for delivering several maternal and newborn babies’ interventions (cite).
 However, developing countries in Sub-Saharan Africa are struggling to provide quality maternal health services including antenatal care (ANC).
 Studies reveal that there is a substantial quality gap in the provision of ANC with fewer women receiving the full range of interventions during pregnancy.
 The Antenatal and Child Health (ACH) cards are used by health workers as a medical record for recording patient data.
 These records are retained by the patients after the service.
 The information recorded in the ACH card is transcribed to clinic registers so that health facilities can have a record of the encounters.
 The data in these registers form the basis for compilation of required routine report.
 In this research, we looked into how to digitize the ACH card, develop a mobile application and integrate with OpenMRS.
 The methodology used to conduct this study is a mixed approach involving qualitative methods whereby facts regarding the existing systems and requirements were investigated to give a clear understanding of the problem.
 The requirements and fact finding was done through literature review, field observations and interviews.
 Field observations and interview of health stakeholders were undertaken during service delivery to get an understanding of their work practices and use of existing data collection tools such as registers, ACH cards and reports.
 Extensible Markup Language (XML), module, report module, MYSQL and OpenMRS platform were used in designing and developing the electronic ACH system.
 Agile development technology was used to design the mobile applications, Android, MySQL and Java.
 Agile development technology was adapted because mobile applications need to be frequently revised to meet the end-user expectations while providing the intended functionality.